Dupixent (dupilumab) is a prescription brand-name medication. The Food and Drug Administration (FDA) has approved it to treat:

 Dupixent comes as a liquid solution inside of a prefilled syringe or a prefilled pen.
 It’s given by subcutaneous injection.

-Dupixent syringes and pens are available in the following strengths:
+Dupixent syringes are available in the following strengths:

 - 300 mg/2 mL